With cashflow it’s always a case of fail to plan, plan to fail.

 The best time to solve a cash flow problem is before it happens.
 Whether your business is running smoothly or is in a stage of hyper growth, now is the time to look at finance options.
 Businesses should strengthen their cash reserves and set up credit facilities when times are good.
 The reality of accessing funding is that the less finance a business needs, the easier it will be for them to get.

-Remember, it is not just banks who provide funding to SMEs.
-The ongoing retrenchment of the established funding providers has seen the emergence of a new wave of finance providers that are ready and able to support ambitious, growing SMEs.
+Remember, it is not just banks who provide funding to SMBs.
+The ongoing retrenchment of the established funding providers has seen the emergence of a new wave of finance providers that are ready and able to support ambitious, growing SMBs.

 While much has been made of the rise of alternative finance in the last few years, awareness amongst business owners of these new funding options remains low.
 Seeking out these new alternatives has helped thousands of businesses in the last few years access the capital they’ve needed to launch new products, hire new people, and expand into new markets.

-How it works is simple: Invoice Finance enables companies to access the money they need from unpaid invoices that are owed to them in a process that is transparent, reliable, straightforward, and quick.
+How it works is simple: Receivables Finance enables companies to access the money they need from unpaid receivables that are owed to them in a process that is transparent, reliable, straightforward, and quick.

-This is achieved by allowing the invoice financing company to purchase for cash the invoices up front so there is no risk of late payments.
+This is achieved by allowing the receivables financing company to purchase for cash the invoices up front so there is no risk of late payments.

 To learn more about how Accelerated Payments could help manage your business to manages its cashflow chat to a member of our team today.